 Even though PSD2 is a European-specific standard, Cloudbeds fully supports security globally.
 If you don’t have integrated payments, then there is the potential for payment processing to be a massive overhead for you.

-To illustrate, let’s say by policy your property charges a 50% deposit fee seven days before the check-in date, and the guest books their stay two months in advance.
-If the guest never approved the 3D Secure transaction and arrives at your property without having been charged the deposit or if they don’t show up at all, your property can’t charge the guest’s card and you can lose out on your payment.
+To illustrate, let’s say by policy, your property charges a 50% deposit fee seven days before the check-in date, and the guest books their stay two months in advance.
+If the guest never approved the 3D Secure transaction and arrived at your property without being charged the deposit, or if they don’t show up at all, your property can’t charge the guest’s card, and you can lose out on your payment.
 You would have to be constantly vigilant to decide when you should cancel an unpaid booking so you can put the room back on the market.

 With Cloudbeds Payments, we keep your guest and payment data all in one place.
 You can see the status of the reservation, you can change your policy, and you have enough time and information to request 3D Secure authorization so you can either contact the customer if their payment doesn’t go through or cancel the reservation and make the accommodation available for others to book.